Earth and Environmental Sciences: Atmospheric Sciences

 What You Will Do:

-Develops Observatory strategic plans in alignment with the NCAR Strategic Plan and ensures their implementation to maximize scientific opportunities and financial and human resources.
+Develops Laboratory initiatives and plans aligned with the NCAR strategic plan, and ensures implementation to maximize scientific opportunities and financial and human resources.
 Initiates and implements large-scale activities.

-Takes overall responsibility for the scientific and technological productivity, creativity, and excellence of the Observatory.
-Provides scientific leadership and strategic planning for the observatory.
+Takes overall responsibility for the scientific and technological productivity, creativity, and excellence of the laboratory.

-In coordination with the NCAR Director, represents observatory science programs within NSF and other agencies, the university community, the national and international scientific communities, internal and external constituents through public presentations and forums, written communication and interpersonal relationships.
+In coordination with the NCAR Director, Rrepresents laboratory science programs within NSF and other agencies, the university community, the national and international community, and internal and external constituents through public presentations and forums, written communication and interpersonal relationships.

 Champions laboratory involvement in NCAR’s Education & Outreach mission and the development of the future STEM workforce.

-Oversees and ensures the equity of the appointments, promotions, performance reviews and salary determination of observatory staff.
+Oversees and ensures the equity of the appointments, promotions, performance reviews and salary determination of laboratory staff.
+Ensures the recruitment, support, and retention of a diverse and talented workforce.

 As member of the NCAR Executive Committee, formulates institutional programs, practices and priorities, ensuring the integrity of NCAR science and the organization's role in the science community; prioritizes scientific initiatives within NCAR.